Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 Azure Event Grid provides integration with Azure Active Directory (Azure AD) for identity-based authentication of requests.
 With Azure AD, you can use role-based access control (RBAC) to grant access to your Azure Event Grid resources to users, groups, or applications.

 To send events to a topic or domain with a `TokenCredential`, the authenticated identity should have the "EventGrid Data Sender" role assigned.
+To receive events to a topic with a `TokenCredential`, the authenticated identity should have the "EventGrid Data Receiver" role assigned.
+To send and receive events to/from a topic with a `TokenCredential`, the authenticated identity should have the "EventGrid Data Contributor" role assigned.

 With the `azure-identity` package, you can seamlessly authorize requests in both development and production environments.
 To learn more about Azure Active Directory, see the [`azure-identity` README](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/identity/azure-identity/README.md).